AGILab future work

 Distributed execution and reduction

-AGILab already ships real distributed execution primitives, but the product surface is not yet a first-class generic map/reduce layer.
+AGILab already ships real distributed execution primitives, but the product surface is not yet a fully migrated generic map/reduce layer.

 Current state: